Academic questions should be addressed to the Office of the Registrar, (707) 826-4101, first floor, Student & Business Services building.

 All registered students are eligible for a personal e-mail account.
 Registered students will automatically have an e-mail account established.
 Refer to Computing Services & Labs for additional information.

 This schedule of courses is subject to change.
-In the event of unexpected room changes, please contact the College of eLearning & Extended Education. eLearning & Extended Education will attempt to notify students of any changes in course offerings.
-It is therefore important for students to register early and notify the College of eLearning & Extended Education of any changes to your address, phone number or e-mail.
+In the event of unexpected room changes, please contact the College of Extended Education & Global Engagement (CEEGE).
+CEEGE will attempt to notify students of any changes in course offerings.
+It is therefore important for students to register early and notify CEEGE of any changes to your address, phone number or e-mail.

-The College of eLearning & Extended Education reserves the right to substitute instructors for any of its classes.
+The College of Extended Education & Global Engagement reserves the right to substitute instructors for any of its classes.

 Field trips have inherent risks.
-In order for you to participate in a course field trip, you must complete a Release of Liability form and return it to the College of eLearning & Extended Education.
+In order for you to participate in a course field trip, you must complete a Release of Liability form and return it to the College of Extended Education & Global Engagement.
 Students will be contacted on a course-by-course basis for more information regarding the field trip and required forms.